 So as you form your story, consider how you might strengthen your conflicts by developing one or more crucibles.

-Check out my “Going Pro” seminar this coming July 3 at generic viagra no prescription Spikecon.
+Check out my “Going Pro” seminar this coming July 3 at Spikecon.
 This is the class for you if you want to learn the shortcuts to being published, tricks to successfully marketing your book, and have all of your publishing questions answered by someone who has been there.
 This event will be in Layton, Utah and I look forward to seeing, and teaching, everyone who comes.
 Learn more about it here!

 (If you would like to register for this exciting event, you can pay via PayPal, by check, or pay at the door.
 Sadly, online registration is otherwise unavailable.
 More information on how to do that here)